wp-plugins/multi-rating/readme.txt

 = Features =

 * 5 star rating, percentage and score results
-* Multuple rating criteria and questions using star ratings, select drop downs or radio buttons to choose answers from
+* Multuple rating criteria and questions using star ratings, select drop downs and radio buttons to choose answers from
 * Fontawesome used for star rating icons
 * Shortcodes to display the rating form, rating results and top rating results
 * Rich snippet added to page markup for 5 star rating results - appears in search results